Diversity

 Who You Are Shapes How you See (and Respond) To Women’s Workplace Mistreatment

 Our identity (who we are) shapes our perceptions of discrimination and mistreatment within our own organizations (how we see things).
 Specifically, when we highly identify with our workplace – a sense of attachment that ordinarily offers benefits for employee motivation and engagement – that same identity can also hinder our ability to recognize unfair treatment when it occurs; however, the same, highly identified employees were also more likely to intervene when they noticed the discrimination.
 Theoretically, women’s gender identity might also make them more attuned to noticing women’s workplace mistreatment; yet, three studies showed a lack of consistent evidence for this idea, suggesting that women are not “overly sensitive” or hypervigilant.
 Finally, especially men who identified as feminists were slightly more likely to noticed women’s mistreatment and significantly more likely to intervene.
-See this new work published in Journal of Management here.
+See this new work published in Journal of Management here (and a practical summary of this work in Harvard Business Review here and in Psychology Today here).

 (Don’t) Mind the Gap: Reframing Résumés Facilitates Mothers' Work Re-entry

 Becoming a mother and taking care-related leaves from work contribute to economic gender inequality; unemployment gaps may function similarly and are more common now due to the COVID-19 pandemic.
 So what can these job-seekers do?
 We integrate the judgment and decision-making literature to redesign résumés in a way that reduces mothers’ barriers to work re-entry.
 We test and replicate this intervention in a field experiment and several lab experiments.
-See here for the published paper in the Academy of Management Best Paper Proceedings.
+See here for the published paper in the Academy of Management Best Paper Proceedings and here for the final paper in Nature Human Behaviour.

 Fix the Game–Not the Dame: Gender Equity in Leadership by Design